khalifa005/KnightArchitecture/Documentation/HowTo/TestTransactionsLevels.md

 ## Overview
 This repository provides a detailed implementation and explanation of locking and isolation levels in a database context using Entity Framework and SQL Server.
 The implementation focuses on managing concurrent transactions effectively by leveraging different isolation levels and locking mechanisms.

-The main goal of this project is to:
-- Prevent concurrency issues such as **dirty reads**, **non-repeatable reads**, and **phantom reads**.
-- Demonstrate how to enforce locking to ensure data consistency.
-- Test and validate different behaviors of isolation levels and locking using both code and SQL Server Management Studio (SSMS).

 ---

 ## Key Concepts